Statistics - Normal Distribution

 Here is an graph showing the results of a growing number of coin tosses and the expected values of the results (heads or tails).

 The expected values of the coin toss is the probability distribution of the coin toss.

-Notice how the result of random coin tosses gets closer to the expected values (50%) as the number of tosses grows.
+Notice how the result of random coin tosses gets closer to the expected values (50%) as the number of tosses increases.

 Similarly, here is a graph showing the results of a growing number of dice rolls and the expected values of the results (from 1 to 6).

-Notice again how the result of random dice rolls gets closer to the expected values (16.666%) as the number of rolls grows.
+Notice again how the result of random dice rolls gets closer to the expected values (1/6, or 16.666%) as the number of rolls increases.